 What does the QMUL Model involve?

-QMUL Model activities will make up 10 per cent of your studies each year.
+QMUL Model activities will make up 10 per cent of your programme of studies each year.
 This is the case for each year of your programme starting with the first year (Level 4) regardless of whether you are taking a three-, four- or five-year course.
 The QMUL Model does not apply to Foundation Year programmes.

 How is the QMUL Model assessed?